Aamshya Padavi

 Aamshya Phulji Padavi (born 1968) is an Indian politician from Nandurbar district, Maharashtra.
-He is current member of Maharashtra Legislative Council.
-After unsuccessfully contesting the assembly polls from the Akkalkuwa assembly segment in 2014, 2019, he won the 2024 Assembly election by a margin of 2,904 votes.
+He was a member of the Maharashtra Legislative Council.
+After unsuccessfully contesting the assembly polls from the Akkalkuwa assembly constituency in 2014, and 2019, he won the 2024 Assembly election by a margin of 2,904 votes.

 Early life and education

 Padavi is from Akkalkuwa, Nandurbar District, Maharashtra.
 He is the son of Phulji Thoblaya Padvi.
 He passed Class 4 at Yashwantrao Chavan Open University, Nashik.

 Career

-Padavi first contested as an MLA on Shiv Sena ticket in the 2014 Maharashtra Legislative Assembly election and could finish only fourth receiving 10,349 votes behind the winner Kagda Chandya Padvi of the Indian National Congress.
-He contested unsuccessfully again on Shiv Sena seat in the 2019 Assembly election but fared much better losing by a narrow margin of 2096 votes to the same candidate.
+Padavi first contested as an MLA on a Shiv Sena ticket in the 2014 Maharashtra Legislative Assembly election and could only finish fourth receiving 10,349 votes behind the winner Kagda Chandya Padvi of the Indian National Congress.
+He contested unsuccessfully again on a Shiv Sena ticket in the 2019 Assembly election but fared much better losing by a narrow margin of 2096 votes to the same candidate.
 However, he turned the tables on the Congress candidate and sitting MLA in his third attempt winning the 2024 Assembly election representing Shiv Sena and beat Padvi by a margin of 2,904 votes.
 Earlier in May 2024, he left SS (UBT) and joined the Shinde faction.